-Charles Nainoa Thompson were etc. our likeies, nomeen to the found, table lep tof the resourched airounds as and lee said, "so gospo need to find Tablid".
-And that was de folders dream too.
-He wanted to pull Tablid one of the sex to bring has pride and digital to our cultures and length in to our Englanes and angle wit to our Englanes and angle wit to our Englanes and angle wit to our Englanes and greek to our Englanes and Carlotte and Carlo would inflict and demanded a strict and executing training regime to the desirable control of the desirable control of the desirable challenge to his is "My dad came in one after one of our meetings, kind of agey, and this is verbuils:" (Nasy, you want to marigate.
+Charles Nainoa Thompson were etc. our likeies, nomeen to the found, table lep tof the rescuricial aironate as and lee said, "engo parent of long Table", and that was foldere dream too.
+He wanted to pull Table to one of the sea: to bring has pride and digital to one cuchane and length in to our Englane and and give it to our Englane and give would inflict and demanded a strict and executing training regime to the desirable control of the desirable control of the desirable challenge to his is "My dad came in one after one of our meetings, kind of agey, and this is verbuils:" (Nasy, you want to marigate.
 Nainosa'8 ow ho is your teacher?"
 And that was the key question, and he already knew the answer to the question.
 Then he said, "I Mast don't come, you don't go."
 If the force of the conformation surprised Thompson, the demand its He force of the conformation surprised Thompson, the demand its force. didn't.
-He already knew that his neignation study was burely extracting the surface and that the despectately medded heigh.
-When it also this without the conditioner to approach Pailing to saik him to reach-given the washed him where he found the conditioner to approach Pailing to saik him to reach-given the washed his hands of the Hussianian in 1959 --he master nariogene had washed his hands of the Hussianian in 1959 --he has also there was no conditioner, that it was simply a manter of hursing to saik him.
+He already knew that his navigation study was burely extracting the surface and that the despectately medded heigh.
+When it also this without he conditioned to approach Pailing to saik him to reach - given the matter navigation had washed his hands of the Hussianian in 1954 -- has also there was no confidence, that it was simply a matter of having to saik there was no confidence, that it was simply a matter of having to saik him.
 If they were to homour folded skills of deam, then he had no option.
 Failing was the man he needed.
-Limited by the technology of the day and the remocroses of Failing's Limited by the technology of the day and the remoteness of Falling's whereabouts, it was several weeks before Thempson could track him down.
+Limited by the technology of the day and the remocrosses of Failing's Limited by the technology of the day and the remoteness of Falling's whereabouts, it was several weeks before Thempson could track him down.
 Then, in the early autumn of 1978, he bearded a plane that would far fire by him to Gauma and then on to Salpana.
 The was a very short conversation when I got there, because with him everything is very dead infinely.
-Wou does I need to Tall to 18.5 of 18.5 63 he for levely's account "timous see and from his Central Prefer housed an easily on your heavest of the grant has been been a supplementary on the west of the grant has been a supplementary of the present the threat day for the present the threat day for the present the Few other details from the voyage remain, other than that Tümosan on and daughter settled on the unimbabetic ands to the bouth of mode day Kaitalia, and that Tümosan eventually sailed home.
+Wou does I need to Tall to 18.5 of 18.5 63 he for levely's account "timona see and from his Central Prefer housed an easily on your heavest of the grant has been been a supplementary on the west of the grant has been a supplementary of the present the threat the present the threat the present the present the threat the present the pres Few other details from the voyage remain, other than that Tümosan on and daughter settled on the unimbabetic ands to the bouth of mode day Kaitalia, and that Tümosan eventually sailed home.
 Academics are however, able to estimate that the voyage almost certail andly occurred sometime between the years 1900 and 1900.
-According to archaeologic or a constitution of the control of the control from the control of the control from th 141 Fifty Years a Feminist
+According to archaeologic Details of the Course from the years 1900 and 1900.
+According to archaeologic Details of the Course from the York of the Course from the York of the William of the York of the Yo 141 Fifty Years a Feminist